Constructing a Successful

-By providing context you can factor by attributes such as project location, type of sub-contractor, execution location, the complexity of the scope, uniqueness of the project, etc., the tool can make the necessary adjustments to its suggestions.
-For example, the standard pipelay productivity rate is $30K per linear km but based on the fact the project is in Northern Alberta, this rate increases by 10%.
-In addition, if it takes 1 day to lay 3 km of pipeline, that productivity rate can be factored based on the location of Northern Alberta and adjusted accordingly when suggestions are made to the planner.
+By providing context you can factor by attributes such as project location, type of sub-contractor, execution location, the complexity of the scope, uniqueness of the project, etc., the program can make the necessary adjustments to its suggestions.
+For example, say the standard pipelay productivity rate is $30K per linear km but based on the fact the project is in Northern Alberta, this rate increases by 10%.
+In addition, if it takes one day to lay 3 km of pipeline, that productivity rate can be factored based on the location of Northern Alberta and adjusted accordingly when suggestions are made to the planner.

-By adopting a standard productivity rate table and then applying influencers or factors, eliminates the need and complexity of having to store multiple rate tables for all possible combinations of location, complexity, or other attributes.
+By adopting a standard productivity rate table and then applying influencers or factors, it eliminates the need for and complexity of having to store multiple rate tables for all possible combinations of location, complexity, or other attributes.